 APPLY FOR ODU OPERATOR'S PERMIT

 Key to this process is a requirement to obtain an ODU-issued operator's permit prior to operation of a drone on the campus or other property owned or controlled by the University.
-To apply, operators must complete a UAS/Drone Request Form and submit via email to the Office of Risk Management at email@example.com.
-To complete this form, you need proof of FAA Registration and proof of UAS/Drone Insurance.
+To apply, operators must register as a potential ODU UAS PIC/Operator by clicking this link.

 COMPLETE FAA REGISTRATION

 Commercial operators and hobbyists (operators flying for fun) are required to register their drone with the FAA via the FAA Registration Form and submit a copy of their registration card or certificate to the Office of Risk Management when applying for a permit.

 GET UAS/DRONE INSURANCE